peeradonmoke2002/FRA532_LAB1_6702_6703/README.md

 - \( R \) is the turning radius,
 - \( \Omega_z \) is the angular velocity,
 - \( v \) is the linear velocity of the vehicle.

+These equations describe the relationship between the steering angle and the vehicle's motion.

 ### No Slip condition constraints